EventStore/EventStore/docs/server/quick-start/installation.md

 ## Windows

 ::: warning
-EventStoreDB doesn't install as a Windows service.
+KurrentDB doesn't install as a Windows service.
 You need to ensure that the server executable starts automatically.
 :::

 ### NuGet

-EventStoreDB has NuGet packages available on Cloudsmith, which replaces the previous Chocolatey packages.
+KurrentDB has NuGet packages available on Cloudsmith, which replaces the previous Chocolatey packages.

 Add a new package source to your Chocolatey configuration: